birukshegute/Google_cybersecurity_certificate/Course_4-Tools_of_the_Trade_Linux_and_SQL/Course_4_Portfolio_Project-File_permissions_completed.md

 ## 📘 Project Description

 In this scenario, I worked as a security professional responsible for managing file system permissions on a Linux machine used by a research team.
 My task involved checking current file and directory permissions, interpreting those permissions, and modifying them to ensure only authorized users had the correct access.
-This included managing hidden files, removing unauthorized access for “others,” and securing a sensitive directory.
+This included managing hidden files, removing unauthorized access for “others”, and securing a sensitive directory.

 ---